ealmloffku/ealmloffku/README.md

 ### Hi there 👋

-This is my profile specifically for school projects.
+This profile is specifically for school projects.
 If you would like to see my professional work or personal projects, my main profile is at https://github.com/ealmloff

 <!--
 **ealmloffku/ealmloffku** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.